hiteshjoshi1/microservice-docker-cart-example/README.md

 6. Spring Hysterix circuit breaker - support added
 7. Spring Hysterix Dashboard - deployed as a docker container
 8. Spring ZuulProxy- deployed as a docker container
-9. Spring Turbine - deployed as a docker container - works only in none docker envwith http push, it needs additional work as in docker it requires AMQP
+9. Spring Turbine - deployed as a docker container
 10. mysql - deployed as docker container and populated via script on start up
 11. Spring sleuth and Zipkin
 12. ELK stack